International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 2. If individual organizational requirements of the IDS certification for the certification level applied for are not met, these may be offset by other measures if the operational environment or the component thereby achieves the overall level of protection of the certification level applied for.
 If the evaluation facility accepts such compensation, this shall be justified separately to the certification body in the statement of the overall result.
 3. The evaluation facility shall draw up an evaluation report on the basis of the evaluation.
-The audit report shall include at least the following information:
+The evaluation report shall include at least the following information:
-* a. the subject matter of the audit;
+* a. the subject matter of the evaluation;
-* b. a description of the timing and scope of the audit, including the locations and premises where the audit was conducted;
+* b. a description of the timing and scope of all performed on-site audits and evaluations, including the locations and premises where they were conducted;
 * c. a brief description (a few sentences or keywords) of the implementation of each IDS requirement;
 * d. the reasoned assessment regarding the fulfillment or non-compliance of the individual IDS requirements for the certification level concerned;
 * e. the measures by which the evaluation facility has verified the fulfillment, in particular information on the evaluation method pursuant to § 3.3 paras.
 2 to 6 and - if necessary for understanding - a justification for its use;